Provably adaptive reinforcement learning in metric spaces: Proof sketch

 where $\xi_{h+1}^k$ is a stochastic term that can be ignored for this discussion.
 Note that, as long as $V_h^k$ is optimistic (which we will verify), this also provides a bound on the regret.

 For the tabular setting,~\citet{jin2018q} use this regret decomposition to obtain a worst-case bound.
 The leading term arises from the ``surplus'' term $\beta_{n_h^k}$, which leads to a $\poly(H)\sqrt{SAK}$ regret bound for the tabular setting.
-On the other hand for our setting, the splitting rule implies that for any ball $B$, we must have $n_h^k \leq \rbr{\nicefrac{d_{\max}}{r(B)}}^2$.
+On the other hand for our setting, the splitting rule and the buffering scheme implies that, for any ball $B$, we must have $n_h^k \leq (H\Lambda + \Lambda+1)\rbr{\nicefrac{d_{\max}}{r(B)}}^2$, as we will show.
 We can use this to obtain a bound that depends on the number of active balls at each scale $r$ times $d_{\max}/r$.
 If we could bound the number of active balls at scale $r$ in terms of the packing number $N_r^{\text{pack}}(\Pcal_{h,r}^{Q^\star})$, then we would obtain the instance-dependent bound.

 Unfortunately, this is not possible.
 In general, the algorithm will activate balls outside of the near-optimal region, because we may have to select a highly suboptimal ball many times to reduce downstream over-estimation error.
 So indeed the number of active balls at scale $r$ could be much larger than the packing of the near-optimal set.